API Design

 Paginating API responses

-Pagination is a crucial concept that needs to be understood and designed into a REST API before you start building it.
-It is often forgotten about until it’s too late, so let’s get stuck into it right now, from the basics of API pagination to the best practices.
+Pagination is a crucial concept that needs to be understood and designed into a REST API before its built.
+It is often forgotten about until it’s too late and API consumers are already integrating with the API, so it’s important to get stuck into doing things the right way early on.

 What is API Pagination?

-At first you think about collections as having a few hundred records, and that might be just fine for the server to fetch from the database, turn into JSON, and send back to the client.
-But as soon as you start getting into the thousands of records, things start to fall apart in wild and unexpected ways.
+At first it’s easy to image that collections only have a few hundred records.
+That not be too taxing for the server to fetch from the database, turn into JSON, and send back to the client, but as soon as the collection is getting into thousands of records things start to fall apart in wild and unexpected ways.

 For example, a coworking company that expected to mostly host startups of 10-50 people, but then Facebook and Amazon rock up with ~10,000 employees each, and every time somebody loads that data the entire API server crashes, along with every application that uses it, and every application that uses that.

-Breaking down a large dataset into smaller chunks helps to solve this, and it works a lot like the pagination you’ve probably seen on any website.
-When you search on a functioning search engine like Duck Duck Go or Ecosia, the results are broken down into Page 1, page 2… page 34295.
-It doesn’t just throw every single result into the browser and leave your computers fans whirring whilst it tries to turn render infinite HTML into your browser.
+Breaking down a large dataset into smaller chunks helps to solve this, and it works a lot like pagination does in the browser: when searching on a functioning search engine like Duck Duck Go or Ecosia, the results are broken down into page 1, page 2… page 34295.
+It doesn’t just throw every single result into the browser in the worlds longest slowest web response, forcing computer fans to whir until they snap out as it tries to render infinite HTML to the screen.

 This is pagination in action, and pagination in an API is exactly the same idea.
 Much like web pages it is done with query string parameters on a GET request.